Part of: Family Investment Company

 Setting up a FIC involves a number of interconnected legal, tax and structural decisions, and the right approach depends entirely on your circumstances and objectives.
 Because these structures need to be tailored carefully, it is important to work with specialists.
 TLPI can guide you through the process and help ensure your FIC is structured appropriately for your goals.

-A FIC can mitigate — not eliminate — Inheritance Tax.
+A FIC can mitigate, not eliminate, Inheritance Tax.
 Assets transferred into a FIC leave the founder's estate for IHT purposes once the shares held by other family members have been outside the estate for seven years (the seven-year gift rule).
 Assets that remain in the founder's own shares are still part of their estate.
 The FIC is most effective as a long-term strategy, structured early to allow the seven-year clock to run.

 There are no restrictions on who can hold shares in a FIC - family members including children, grandchildren, and a spouse can all hold shares.
 Children under 18 hold shares as bare legal owners (technically through a parent or guardian as nominee).
 The share structure is designed to allow value to accrue to the next generation from inception, so even small initial allotments can grow significantly in value over time.